shilad/wikibrain/README.md

 ```bash
 	./wp-run.sh org.wikapidia.dao.load.PipelineLoader -l en,fr
 ```
-(beware that this is a lot of data!).
+(beware that this is a lot of data and takes many hours!).

 ###An example program